 A user of IRMA is asked to consent (agree) at every data processing step by the foundation, as data controller, or by SIDN as processor.
 This consent forms the legal basis for the data processing.
 A user can at any stage terminate the foundation’s (and thereby also SIDN’s) processing of his/her personal data by terminating (blocking) his/her personal IRMA account, via the MyIRMA webpage.
 The IRMA app asks the user to consent whenever attributes are received or revealed, via an OK button.
 The IRMA app itself is protected via a personal PIN code.
 This consent forms the legal basis for the processing or the relevant attributes by these (third) parties, providing or receiving attributes.

 The Privacy by Design foundation and SIDN process personal data in three different ways.

 Continuously.
 At registration an arbitrary username is automatically created for a new user of IRMA.
 The user can choose to associate a self-chosen email address with this IRMA account.
 This is not necessary, but optional.
-The email address is stored and protected by the foundation, until the user changes or removes or cancels his/her account, in the MyIRMA environment.
+The email address is stored and protected by SIDN, until the user changes or removes or cancels his/her account, in the MyIRMA environment.

 One time, only temporarily.
 At issuance of attributes by the Privacy by Design foundation, the foundation attaches its own digital signature to these attributes; subsequently, the signed attributes are placed in the IRMA app of the user.
 Immediately afterwards, these data are removed from the systems of the foundation.
 The foundation does not keep a record of attribute issuance.

 For questions, remarks, or complaints about this data processing by the Privacy by Design foundation for IRMA functionality, please contact the foundation.
-For complaints about the foundation’s data processing you can also contact the Data Protection Authority of the Netherlands.
+For complaints about the foundation’s data processing one can also contact the Data Protection Authority of the Netherlands.